 Our Bylaws permit the Corporation's Board of Directors to consist of not less than one (1) nor more than nine (9) directors, unless and until otherwise determined by vote of a majority of the entire Board of Directors.
 Directors are elected by a plurality of the votes cast by the holders of Common Stock and serve a one year terms or until their successors have been elected and qualified or until their earlier resignation or removal.
-Currently, there are two (2) directors.
+Currently, there are three (3) directors.
 The Company considers directors "independent" if they are not an officer, employee, or five (5%) percent shareholder of the Company.

 The Board of Directors has both Audit and Compensation Committees that were established in 2008.
 No incumbent director attended fewer than 100% of the total number of meetings held by all committees on which such director served.
 Our board currently appoints the members of the committees.
 Our Audit Committee plans to develop a written charter to be approved by our board.
 The board has already approved guidelines for the Compensation Committee to follow with respect to corporate officers.
-Because of the changes to management and the board that occurred in the fourth quarter of 2008 both committees are staffed with the remaining two board members.
+Because of the changes to management and the board that occurred in the fourth quarter of 2008 both committees are staffed by Jeff Lamberson and Gary McDonald, two board members.

-The following table sets forth the names, ages and positions of our executive officers and directors as of December 31, 2009.
+The following table sets forth the names, ages and positions of our executive officers and directors as of December 31, 2010.

+Date Directorship

-Name Age Position Date Directorship Commenced Jeffery Lamberson Director, President December, 2009 - Gary MacDonald 54 Director, CEO January, 2009
+Name Age Position Commenced

+Jeffery Lamberson 40 Director, President December, 2009

+Gary MacDonald 42 Director, CEO January, 2009

+Robert Perkinson 58 Director June, 2010